GSA/fpki-guides/_tools/cite-guide.md

 The FPKI Community can use CITE to evaluate PKI or application changes in a test environment that mimics the production FPKI hierarchy and test potential interoperability issues before those changes are deployed to the FPKI.

 ## Document Scope

 This document serves as the CITE participation guidelines, which provides the terms and conditions of CITE participation.
 Participation in CITE refers to the establishment of a continuous test environment integrated with the CITE.
 CITE Participants are certified or cross-certified FPKI Partners.
+This document shall not define how CITE Participants conduct testing.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 Modifications to this document and any waivers are controlled by the FPKI TWG.

 ## Testing Use Cases